UCR-Robotics/ee106/docs/logistics.rst

    + It is good for others who have the same/similar questions.

-   + We can use multimedia materials to interact on Canvas (Piazza section), rather than plain text in emails.
+   + We can use multimedia materials to interact on Canvas, rather than plain text in emails.

    + You may get good answers/help from your classmates as well, which is encouraged.